 In the second half of the session, the writers will read the first two pages from their book or, if a picture book, the entire thing.
 The agents will give their take on your pages.

 It’s a much richer experience than the typical pitch session at a conference.
 Those sessions usually last, at most, ten minutes, with a timekeeper hovering to remind you that your time is running out, pushing the agent and writer together in a rushed and awkward situation.
 Our Pitching Roundtables allow the agents to get to know their writers and their projects in an in-depth and unhurried fashion.

 The Pitching Roundtables give the writers the best possible chance to interact with and attract representation from an agent.
 In fact, this method of pitching was suggested to Gotham by the agents themselves.

 Put simply, we don’t want to take your money if you’re not quite ready to hook an agent.
 We are looking for writers who have a query and pages that are good enough to make an agent honestly say, “Yes, I’d like to see that book.
 Yes, I might be interested in representing you.”
 It’s also important that your novel is finished or that your nonfiction book proposal is mostly done.

-If you’re not chosen for Day 2, you will still gain valuable insight into the publishing process on Day 1.
+If you’re not chosen for the Pitching Roundtables, you’ll still gain valuable insight into the publishing process during the Panels and Presentations.